hannahm8/gwlimericks/how-to-submit.md

 <br>
 </i></p>

+<p>Other poems which are not limericks are also welcome!</p>

 <h3>Ready to submit?</h3>
-<p>Go to the <a href="https://github.com/hannahm8/gwlimericks/issues/new?template=new-limerick.yaml">limerick submission form</a> on github.
-Note that we prefer to collect limericks via the github form, but you could also use the <a href="https://forms.gle/iKjzHg75efZpm4wz6">google form</a> if github is not possible.</p>
+<p>Go to the <a href="https://github.com/hannahm8/gwlimericks/issues/new?template=new-limerick.yaml">submission form</a> on github.
+Note that we prefer to collect poems via the github form, but you could also use the <a href="https://forms.gle/iKjzHg75efZpm4wz6">google form</a> if github is not possible.</p>